passau-masterarbeit-2023/mem2graph/WORKLOG.md

 # Work logs

 * [ ] Decouverte: verify and quantify the average number of connected chunk per heap dump.
-* [ ] Create new embedding: embed just the first block of a chunk.
-Optionally, add a filtering based on entropy.
 * [ ] Finish entropy filtering.
-Fix, since some keys are missing.
+Fix, since some keys are missing. >NEED TESTING
 * [ ] Test the pipelines and debug
 * [ ] Add in chunk semantic embedding, and chunk top vn embedding, the chunk number in the heap dump (0, 1, 2, 3...)
-* [ ] Factorise CSV header (static list of factory function)
+* [ ] Factorise CSV header (static list of factory function). >NEED TESTING
+* [ ] Write a pipeline launcher, one by one, for all pipelines.

 ### Mon 9 Oct 2023

 Added new pipeline `chunk_top_vn_semantic_embedding`.

+* [X] Create new embedding: embed just the first block of a chunk.
+Optionally, add a filtering based on entropy.

 ### Fri 4 Oct 2023